freegeek-pdx/mkuser/README.md

 >
 > **macOS 10.15 Catalina FIRST SECURE TOKEN NOTES:**<br/>
 > On macOS 10.15 Catalina, the first Secure Token is granted to the first administrator (not standard user) to login or authenticate, regardless of their UID.<br/>
-> Even though `mkuser` will always verify the password using `dscl . -authonly` during the user creation process (which is an authentication that could trigger granting the first Secure Token), this authentication happens before the user is added to the "admin" group (if they are configured to be an administrator).<br/>
+> Even though `mkuser` will always verify the password (using native `OpenDirectory` methods) during the user creation process (which is an authentication that could trigger granting the first Secure Token), this authentication happens before the user is added to the "admin" group (if they are configured to be an administrator).<br/>
 > This means that users will never be an administrator during this authentication within the `mkuser` process and therefore will not be granted the first Secure Token at that moment.<br/>
 > The first Secure Token will then be granted by macOS to the first administrator to login or authenticate after `mkuser` has finished.<br/>
 > This is the same first Secure Token behavior that can be expected from any other user creation method that I'm aware of.<br/>